Brian Mulroney: Opposition leader (1983–1984)

-Joe Clark led the Progressive Conservative party to a minority government in the 1979 federal election which ended 16 years of continuous Liberal rule.
-However, the government fell after a successful no-confidence motion over his minority government's budget in December 1979.
+Joe Clark led the Progressive Conservative party to a minority government in the 1979 federal election, ending 16 years of continuous Liberal rule.
+Clark's government fell after a successful no-confidence motion over the budget in December 1979.
 The PCs subsequently lost the federal election held two months later to Trudeau and the Liberals.
 Many Tories were also annoyed with Clark over his slowness in dispensing patronage appointments after he became prime minister in June 1979.
-By late 1982, Joe Clark's leadership of the Progressive Conservatives was being questioned in many party circles and among many Tory members of Parliament, despite his solid national lead over Prime Minister Pierre Trudeau in opinion polls, which stretched to 19 percent in summer 1982.
+By late 1982, Joe Clark's leadership of the Progressive Conservatives was being questioned in many party circles and among many Tory members of Parliament, despite his solid national lead over prime minister Pierre Trudeau in opinion polls.

 Mulroney, while publicly endorsing Clark at a press conference in 1982, organized behind the scenes to defeat him at the party's leadership review.
-Clark's key Quebec organizer Rodrigue Pageau was in fact a double agent, working for Mulroney, undermining Clark's support.
-When Clark received an endorsement by only 66.9 per cent of delegates at the party convention in January 1983 in Winnipeg, he resigned and ran to regain his post at the 1983 leadership convention.
+Clark's key Quebec organizer, Rodrigue Pageau, was actually a double agent working for Mulroney, undermining Clark's support.
+When Clark received an endorsement by only 66.9 percent of delegates at the party convention in January 1983 in Winnipeg, he resigned and ran to regain his post at the 1983 leadership convention.
 Despite still not being a member of Parliament, Mulroney ran against him, campaigning more shrewdly than he had done seven years before.
 Mulroney had been criticized in 1976 for lacking policy depth and substance, a weakness he addressed by making several major speeches across the country in the early 1980s, which were collected into a book, Where I Stand, published in 1983.

 Mulroney also avoided most of the flash of his earlier campaign, for which he had been criticized.
 Mulroney was elected party leader on June 11, 1983, beating Clark on the fourth ballot, attracting broad support from the many factions of the party and especially from representatives of his native Quebec.
-Patrick Martin noted that a poll of delegates on the final ballot showed that Mulroney had won a bare majority of Clark's home province of Alberta, and that Clark had won a bare majority in Mulroney's home province of Quebec.
-However it was Mulroney's strong showing amongst Ontario delegates (65 percent to 35 percent) that seemed to account for most of his margin of victory.
-A New York Times article from 1984, argued that Mulroney was elected from "the right-wing elements" within the party.
-Tasha Kheiridden, writing in La Presse argued that "Brian Mulroney's injuries to Joe Clark in 1983 took more than 15 years to heal, as various factions continued to compete for leadership roles in the field and youth wings."
+Pundits noted that a poll of delegates on the final ballot showed that Mulroney had won a bare majority of Clark's home province of Alberta and that Clark had won a bare majority in Mulroney's home province of Quebec.
+Mulroney's strong showing amongst Ontario delegates (65 percent to 35 percent) seemed to account for most of his margin of victory.
+A New York Times article from 1984 argued that Mulroney was elected from "the right-wing elements" within the party.
+Tasha Kheiriddin, writing in La Presse, argued that "Brian Mulroney's injuries to Joe Clark in 1983 took more than 15 years to heal, as various factions continued to compete for leadership roles in the field and youth wings."